 If the Query Response received from the advertisement server(#571) is larger than dot11GASQueryResponseLengthLimit, it shall be (#3683)ignored by the responding STA.
 Then the STA shall buffer for transmission a GAS Comeback Response frame with status code set to GAS_QUERY_RESPONSE_TOO_ LARGE.

 If the Query Response is received before the expiration of the PostReplyTimer and its length is less than dot11GASQueryResponseLengthLimit, then the Query Response shall be buffered in one or more GAS Comeback Response frames with status code set to SUCCESS.
 The responding STA transmits one GAS Comeback Response frame in response to each GAS Comeback Request frame.
-If the Query Response received from the advertisement server(#571) is less than or equal to the maximum MMPDU size, then the GAS Query Response Fragment ID shall be set to 0 and the More GAS Fragments field in the GAS Query Response Fragment ID shall be set to 0.
-If the Query Response received from the advertisement server(#571) is greater than the maximum MMPDU size, then the GAS Query Response Fragment ID shall be set to 0 if this is the first fragment of the Query Response transmitted; otherwise it shall be incremented by 1; the More GAS Fragments field in the GAS Query Response Fragment ID shall be set to 1 if there are more fragments of the Query Response to be transmitted; otherwise it shall be set to 0 (i.e., this fragment is the last fragment of the Query Response).
+If the Query Response received from the advertisement server(#571) is less than or equal to the maximum MMPDU size, then the GAS Query Fragment ID shall be set to 0 and the More GAS Fragments field in the GAS Query Fragment ID shall be set to 0.
+If the Query Response received from the advertisement server(#571) is greater than the maximum MMPDU size, then the GAS Query Fragment ID shall be set to 0 if this is the first fragment of the Query Response transmitted; otherwise it shall be incremented by 1; the More GAS Fragments field in the GAS Query Fragment ID shall be set to 1 if there are more fragments of the Query Response to be transmitted; otherwise it shall be set to 0 (i.e., this fragment is the last fragment of the Query Response).
 If a responding STA receives a GAS Comeback Request that includes the GAS Extension element with the Fragment ID field set to a valid Fragment ID the responding STA shall respond with a GAS Comeback Response frame that includes the fragment corresponding to the received Fragment ID.

 If a responding STA receives a GAS Comeback Request frame whose source MAC address and dialog token match the destination MAC address and value of the Dialog Token field respectively of an outstanding GAS Initial Response frame and the query response has not been received from the advertisement server(#571) and the PostReplyTimer has not expired, the responding STA shall transmit a GAS Comeback Response frame (#3326)with a Status Code field set to GAS_RESPONSE_NOT_RECEIVED_FROM_SERVER (see Table 9-78 (Status codes)) and (#4356)a GAS Comeback Delay field set to the value in dot11GASComebackDelay for this advertisement protocol to indicate when the requesting STA should come back to obtain its Query Response.